gpoblon/rust-doc/rust.md

 ## Strings (8.2)
 Collection of UTF-8 encoded chars.
 ##### Definition
-By opposition to *string literals* `str` which are stored in the binary output of the program, `String`s are stored in the heap.
+By opposition to *string slices* `str` which are stored in the binary output of the program, `String`s are stored in the heap.
 ##### Creation
 `let mut s = String::new();` creates an empty string `let s = "test".to_string();` OR `let s = String::from("test");` create a `String` from a literal